Yousif-DE25/Python_Yousif_Alsaedi_DE25/README.md

 # Python Yousif Alsaedi DE25

-Repo stores all code along all scripts in the class 1 Try more through terminal
+Repo stores all code along all scripts in the class 1